randyrants/sharpkeys/README.md

 * Map an entire key to any other key - e.g. you could remap Caps Lock to a Shift key
 * Remap more than one key to one single key - e.g. you could remap every key on a keyboard to the letter Q
 * Force you to look for the Left or Right ALT key in the list of available keys because Type Key cannot scan for ALT
+* Allow you to swap two keys with each other - e.g. you can swap Left Windows with Left Control and vice versa

 ## Things that SharpKeys **_will not_** do:
-* Allow you to swap two keys with each other - e.g. you can’t have Q and Z swap places because the remapping code would get confused
 * Map multiple key presses to one key - e.g. it will not support an attempt to remap Ctrl+C to the F5 key
 * Map mouse clicks to any key
 * Support certain hardware keys that never make it to Windows - e.g. Logitech’s volume buttons or most Fn keys